 ***This item does not come with syringes or needles.***

 This Vitamin B-12 shot can be used at home as an injection, under instruction of a doctor.
 Before using this medicine, a health care professional will provide detailed instructions for appropriate use of this medicine.
 Ask any questions that you may have about this medicine or giving injections.
 Store this medicine as directed.
-If you miss a dose of this medicine, use it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.

 DO NOT TAKE large doses of vitamins (megadoses or megavitamin therapy) unless directed to by your doctor.
 DO NOT STOP USING THIS MEDICINE without first checking with your doctor.
 IT IS IMPORTANT that you keep all doctor and laboratory appointments while you are using this medicine.
 BEFORE YOU BEGIN TAKING ANY NEW MEDICINE, either prescription or over-the-counter, check with your doctor or pharmacist.

 This preparation is contraindicated in patients who are sensitive to cobalt and/or vitamin B12.
 As this product contains benzyl alcohol, it should not be used in newborns or in people who are sensitive to benzyl alcohol.

 Patients who have early Leber's disease (hereditary optic nerve atrophy) have been found to suffer severe and swift optic atrophy when treated with vitamin B12.